-Gory images of lifeless bodies of victims caught in the carnages in Benue and Rivers – some of which, were children of only but few months old – were circulated on different social media platforms raising public anger.
+Gory images of lifeless bodies of victims caught in the killings in Benue and Rivers – some of which, were children of only but few months old – were circulated on different social media platforms raising public anger.

 Twenty-four hours after the killings in both Benue and Rivers, thousands gathered in major Benue towns, especially the state capital, and sparked off huge protests and demonstrations, with a demand that government puts an end to the regularly occurring bloodletting.
 The army was sent to quell the protest and three persons were reportedly shot dead on the process.

-The leader of the Miyetti Allah cattle breeders in Benue, Garus Gololo, admitted during a BBC interview that their members had carried out the attack because – according to him – the villagers had stolen about 1000 cows from their members while they were relocating from the state to neighboring states due to the anti-grazing bill that was signed into law by the Benue State government.
+The leader of the Miyetti Allah cattle breeders in Benue, Garus Gololo, admitted during a BBC interview that their members had carried out the attack because – according to him – the villagers had stolen about 1000 cows from their members while they were relocating from the state to neighbouring states due to the anti-grazing bill that was signed into law by the Benue State government.

 The question on the lips of discerning minds after seeing the ease with which Don Wanny was fished out and subsequently killed has remained one without a plausible answer!
 Why has there been no bounty placed on the heads of these murderous Fulani herdsmen that have killed thousands and displaced much more?
 Why is the so-called leader of the Miyetti Allah cattle breeders in Benue, Garus Gololo, still walking free after admitting publicly that his members had carried out the killings?
-Why has government over the years, fail to bring a lasting solution to the Herdsmen-Farmers clashes?
+Why has the government over the years, fail to bring a lasting solution to the Herdsmen-Farmers clashes?

 How a government that rode to power promising to reduce all security challenges to the barest minimum sits with folded arms while lives and properties are lost due to clashes between cattle breeders and farmers is nothing but worrisome.